What is Magic?

 - Medium is your choice, by hand or using digital techniques, photography or in combination

 - Include factual/practical information such as names, dates, locations, tag line or catch phrase.
 This information will vary from person to person depending on the subject or direction you choose to take.
-Generally it is information which will answer questions such as Who?
+Generally it is information that should answer the questions, Who?
 What ?
 Why?
 Where?
 When?
 How?

 - You must make dynamic visual use of Figure and Ground (either fig becoming ground or fig/ground reversal)